 Improved kidney function — kidneys from live donors last, on average, nearly twice as long as kidneys from deceased donors.
 On average, half the risk for failure is in the first year, compared to a deceased donor transplant.
 In addition, the surgery is planned.

-Paired Kidney Donation Exchange
+How Does Paired Kidney Exchange Work?

 A paired kidney exchange occurs when a living kidney donor is incompatible with a recipient and exchanges kidneys with another donor/recipient pair.
 A paired kidney donation exchange enables two incompatible recipients to receive healthy, more compatible kidneys.